itext/xfdf-merger/README.md

 This is an experimental tool, not an iText product.
 It is provided to the community under the terms of the AGPL (see [LICENSE](LICENSE.md)) on an as-is basis.

+## Versioning

+Pursuant to the disclaimer in the previous section, there are no stability guarantees between different versions or builds.
+However, since the release script ensures that the build date is always embedded into the build version number, you can always tell which build is the most recent.